-CAROLINE COUNTY, Va.
-(WTVR) — Someone has stolen at least a half dozen HVAC units from churches around Carolina County.
+CAROLINE COUNTY, Va. — Someone stole at least a half dozen HVAC units from churches around Carolina County.

 In each theft, the units were taken from outside of the building and nothing was stolen from the inside church.